chpc-tech-eval/scc/tutorial3/README.md

       # Make sure the newly created modules are available to use and have been correclty configured
       ml avail
       ```

+> [!IMPORTANT]
+> You will need to configure your environment each time you login to a new shell, as is the case when you use `mpirun` over multiple nodes.
+You will be shown how to do this automatically when you run HPL over multiple nodes.

 You have successfully installed the Intel oneAPI Base and HPC Toolkits, including Intel Compiler Suite and Math Kernel Libraries.

 ## Configuring and Running HPL with Intel OneAPI Toolkit and MKL

+After you've successfully completed the previous section, you will be ready to recompile HPL with Intel's `icx` compiler and `mkl` math kernel libraries.

+1. Configure a

 # LinPACK Theoretical Peak Performance